ForgeRock/forgeops/helm/README.md

 forgeops-init.git has public read-only access.
 You can clone this repository but you can not write to it.

-If you wish to use your own git repository, you can fork and clone the forgeops-init repository as a starter.
+If you wish to use your own Git repository based on the forgeops-init repository, you can fork and clone the forgeops-init repository.

+# Prerequisite Charts

+The git/ chart is a prerequisite that creates resources needed by other charts including openam, openidm, and openig.
+You need to install the git/ chart before deploying the other foundational charts.

+The composite charts (those that begin with cmp-*) include the git/ chart as a dependency.
+If you deploy a composite chart you *do not* need to install the git/ chart.
+However - this means you can not deploy two composite charts to the same namespace, as the shared dependency (the git chart) can not be deployed twice.
+The solution is to create a single composite chart that includes all components that you want installed.

 # Auto-export

 The amster and AM charts now include a feature to auto-export configurations.
 The amster and idm git sidecar container will periodically export the configuration into a git autosave branch.

-If the git repo URL begins with ssh://, it assumed that you have write (push) access.
+If the git repo URL begins with ssh://, it is assumed that you have write (push) access.
 The sync process will attempt to push any configuration changes upstream to your git repo.

 To watch the configuration loop: